-When in Ikea I was inspired with one of the displays and found that if I added an x2 box shelving unit to the x4 box one, it would fit perfectly in my designated space.
-I then looked at the inserts and spotted the gleaming glass door with glass shelving, and immediately bought three to go into the top three box spaces.
+When in Ikea more inspiration hit, with one of the displays and found that if I added an x2 box shelving unit to the x4 box one, it would fit perfectly in my designated space.
+Shelving inserts were next up and spotting the gleaming glass door with glass shelving I knew I had to these.
 The first piece of furniture found!

 Amazon to the rescue…I found a lovely styled glass unit that came in several tiers.
 I opted for the 5 tier version as looking at the measurements it looked like it would fit perfectly into the corner of my room.
-The glass shelving of choice: Hartley’s curved corner shelving unit in a silver and clear glass.
-It was perfect for what I wanted and was a fraction of the cost!
+The glass shelving of choice: Hartley’s curved corner shelving unit* in a silver and clear glass.
+It was perfect for what I wanted and a fraction of the cost!

 Long story short: I bought x2 kallax shelves from Ikea and a curved glass shelving unit from Amazon, all within the mind of doing some form of DIY to it and jazzing them up to fit in which my room’s decor.